 Is forced marriage the same as ‘arranged marriage’?

 No. In arranged marriages, which are common in some cultures, both parties consent to the assistance of their parents or a third party (such as a matchmaker) in choosing a spouse.
 They are free to decide whether or not to marry the partner selected for them.
 If either one declines, the marriage will not go ahead.
 Arranged marriages are not crimes.

 How common is forced marriage?

-The government’s Forced Marriage Unit (FMU) gave advice or support relating to a possible or actual forced marriage in 1,764 cases in 2018.
-A third of the cases involved young people under 18, and 75% were female victims.
+The government’s Forced Marriage Unit (FMU) gave advice or support relating to a possible or actual forced marriage in 759 cases in 2020.
+A quarter of the cases involved young people under 18, and 79% were female victims.